Selecting Team GB: What Our HPR Hot List Can Tell Us Ahead of the Europeans

 The good thing abut Harry having two horses on this list means that no matter what happens he is a serious contender for Burghley — and if Diarmuid Byrne has anything to say on this, it is that Harry will win it.
 Et Hop Du Matz earned a 98 HPR for his podium finish at Kentucky, a big jump up from his previous best of 89.
 That kind of progress proves this 11-year-old is still on the rise and has plenty more to come.

-MHS Seventeen posted a 97 HPR with a fifth-place finish at Belsay, setting the tone with a 26.9 dressage — exactly the kind of score you want at a European Championship.
-Being Ros’s third horse on this list means it’s less likely we’ll see them at the Europeans this time around, but it’s still encouraging to see new talent breaking through and earning a place on the radar.
+MHS Seventeen posted a 97 HPR with a fifth-place finish at Belsay — the third-highest HPR of their partnership to date.
+Being Ros’s third horse on this list means it’s less likely we’ll see them at the Europeans this time around, but it’s still encouraging to see new Ros' talent breaking through and earning a place on the radar.

-It feels strange to see the four-time five-star winner this far down the list — but let’s not overlook that a 97 HPR is still enormous, and a score most of us could only dream of.
+It’s unusual to see the four-time five-star winner sitting this far down the list.
+While many horses are hitting career-best form in 2025, Ballaghmor Class hasn’t quite peaked this season.
+With Badminton not going to plan, Oliver is relying on a 97 HPR from Burnham Market.
+Their last competition before Burnham?
+Their Maryland win which only earned them a 98.
 Will this ever-consistent campaigner earn one more shot at representing Team GB or is he going to be overshadowed by his younger stablemate Cooley Rosalent?

 Cooley Mosstown earned a 96 HPR when he finished second at Bramham CCI4*-L — just behind Bubby Upton and Its Cooley Time — at his first long-format four-star.
 Previously a podium finisher at Blenheim last year and boasting a perfect jumping record across country, not only that, but the horse is fast.
 He looks like one of the sport’s rising stars at only nine-years old.